peterburdette/Google-Analytics-Tracking-Engine/README.md

 After these configurations have been setup in Google Tag Manager you are ready to add your redirects to the `redirects.txt` file.

 ### Redirects
-To add a redirect open up the `redirects.txt` file.
+To add a redirect open the `redirects.txt` file.
 The text `linkedin` is telling the engine what path it needs to look for in the URL.
-Immediately following is the separator `=>` which shows the engine where it needs to direct the user.
-New redirects can be added on a new line.
-There are no limits to the number of redirects that can be added to this file.
+Immediately following is the separator `=>` which shows the engine where the assigned path should direct the user.
+New redirects can be added on a new line and there are no limits to the number of redirects that can be added to this file.

 <pre>
 // Example Redirect